ddeutils/ddedocs/docs/abstract/data_mesh/data-as-a-product.md

 This application instance can be a bespoke enterprise application delivering specific data or even a full-fledged database or AI model (LLMs are increasingly popular) offering a rather generic data abstraction.
-Regardless, a running application instance (the “server”) is required for client access to the data.
+Regardless, a running application instance (the "server") is required for client access to the data.
 This instance manages the data stored in the underlying files, prohibiting direct file access through operating system calls or custom library functions.